kubevirt/kubevirt.github.io/_posts/2020-03-22-Live-migration.md

   Target Pod: virt-launcher-testvmimcbjgw6zrzcmp8wpddvztvzm7x2k6cjbdgktwv8tkq
 ```

-Note that there are some additional fields that indicate that `Abort Requested` has happened and in above example that it has `Succeded`, in this case, the original fields for migration will report as `Completed` (because there's no running migration) and `Failed` set to true.
+Note that there are some additional fields that indicate that `Abort Requested` happened and in the above example that it has `Succeded`, in this case, the original fields for migration will report as `Completed` (because there's no running migration) and `Failed` set to true.

 ## What can go wrong?